-Collaboration is critical to develop innovative solutions and drive positive change.
+Collaboration is critical to developing innovative solutions and driving positive change.
 Eastman actively works across the value chain and within globally recognized frameworks, partnering to address the world’s biggest challenges.

 Accelerating a more circular economy

 The global issue of waste plastics and plastics in the ocean has quickly escalated.
 While the desire to create a more circular economy has grown over time, the concept has become one of critical mass across nearly all industries and markets.
 Driven by increasing public awareness and the changing regulatory landscape, many consumer product companies are setting aggressive goals for reducing waste, incorporating sustainably sourced feedstocks and increasing the recyclability of their products or packaging.
 As a materials company, we are actively engaging our markets and our customers to determine how we can leverage our technologies and application development expertise to help enable those companies to meet their goals and accelerate a more circular economy.
 We are also collaborating across the value chain to give these circular solutions the scale and capacity that the challenges demand.